vaguecoder/gorilla-mux/README.md

 }
 ```

-And an request to `/foo` using something like:
+And a request to `/foo` using something like:

 ```bash
 curl localhost:8080/foo -v